codeaudit/SayKitSDK/Tour/02-voice-requests.md

 ![Select request view](./assets/select-request.png)

-SayKit provides many pre-built requests like these, as well as providing tools to create custom voice requests tailored to a developer's needs.
+SayKit provides many pre-built requests like these, but voice requests are versitile.

-Voice requests are versitile.
 They can be extended to provide customized speech interpretation, they be chained together to provide continuous back-and-forth dialogues, their visual components can be customized, and much more.
 To learn about these features, let's peek under the hood of the voice request system.

+## Voice Request Flow

+Each voice request session has 4 stages:

+1. Prompting (optional): The app prompts the user for some speech, typically with a question.
+This may also include presenting visual controls to support touch responses.
+2. Speech recognition: The microphone activates and accepts user speech.
+That speech is transformed into meaningful data, typically a string.
+3. Interpretation: The speech string is interpreted into a useful value.
+For example, the `SAYConfirmationRequest` transforms the string into a `Bool` value.
+If no value could be interpreted, a validation error is produced instead.
+4. Response: The application decides what to do with the interpreted value (or validation error).
+This could take the form of spoken feedback, arbitrary application code, or even the transition to another voice request.

-// TODO: discuss the voice request flow (Prompt->ASR->Interp->Responding->Repeat), turn-taking support, supplemental visual controls
+// turn-taking support, supplemental visual controls

 [Next - Command Recognition >>](./03-command-recognition.md)